 What a year.
 Another one of those big ones that you think about in a decade and wonder how a year of upswings and route changes could all fit into that suitcase.
 I'm going to look back at the good, the quiet, the simple, and the reassuring moments that came from "the great yesterday" that I'm still reeling from.
+Here are my favorite parts of my most memorable year.

 It's an unspoken tradition for my family to lose at hockey.
 My grandpa didn't make the division three team and instead played an afterschool program in college, my sister was a part-time referee, and I was more or less "just a fan."
 Even so, we all liked to meet in the middle of the pond with a yearly game of family hockey.
 I tested the thickness of the ice first with a hearty stomp.
 Since I didn't plunge through the ice like last year, we divvied up the teams and got started.
 But Dad forgot to bring the goals so we used snow boots as goal posts and just had a fun time with it.